EPS (Experiment Planning System)

 the experiment dedicated memory size shall be a positive value

-the experiment downlink packet size shall be a positive value
+the experiment downlink packet size shall be a positive value, 0 or -1 for activating the EPS Files Layer.

 a packet size of zero is allowed, indicating that downlink is not packetised but is continuous